 To lodge complaints about TG operation with the WG Chair.

-In addition, a former voter member of 802.11 continues to retain the following rights:

-To join the TG email reflector

 Meetings and Participation

 All TG meetings are open to participants of any status.
-Attention is however drawn to the registration requirements for those attending 802 Plenary and Interim Sessions where TG meetings also occur.
-WG Voter members have the right to participate in decisions.
-The TG Chair may grant participants who are not an 802.11 WG Voter the privilege of participating in discussions.
+Attention is drawn to the registration requirements for those attending 802 Plenary and Interim Sessions where TG meetings also occur.
+WG Voter members have the right to participate in decisions of the WG.
+The TG Chair may grant participants who are not 802.11 WG Voters the privilege of participating in discussions.

 A TG will normally meet during the week of the 802.11 WG Session.
 The WG Chair determines, taking into account theTG status, if a TG meeting is required and assigns timeslots for meeting during the session.
 Depending on the workload, Ad-Hoc TG meetings can be held between the 802.11 WG Sessions as often as required and as recommended by the TG membership with approval by the WG Chair.
 A meeting notice and agenda must be distributed on the TG email reflector at least 30 days prior to any meeting.
 This notice will include as a minimum the date, time, location, host, hotel details, travel details if necessary and a stated purpose.
 TG meetings that are not part of an 802.11 WG Session do not count towards 802.11 WG voting rights.